Grab A Plate

 Stracchiatella soup (Italian egg drop soup) is a wonderfully simple dish to warm you!
 You'll love this simple stracchiatella soup!

-After searching around online a bit, I discovered the name of this soup.
-Stracchiatella means “little rags” in Italian, which is what the egg is supposed to look like once it’s added to the soup.
+The name for this soup means “little rags” in Italian, which is what the egg is supposed to look like once it’s added and swirled into the broth.

 You can add greens to the soup, too, to give it a little color or a little more flavor and substance.
-Whether you choose peas or spinach or parsley or green onions (you get the picture!) is totally up to you.
+Whether you choose peas (I love this!), spinach, parsley, or green onions is totally up to you.

 Stracchiatella soup (Italian egg drop soup) is a wonderful and simple soup you'll enjoy all season.
 This simple stracchiatella soup is so tasty!